-To tackle all the challenges explained above, we propose \methodName and make the following contributions\footnote{We put details of theoretical proofs, details of how we generate simulation datasets, and detailed results when tuning hyper-parameters in the appendix.
-Notations with ``S:'' (as a prefix) are for contents in the appendix.
-We also wrap our code into an R toolkit and share via the zip appendix.}:
+Unfortunately, all previous differential network estimators rely on observed samples alone.
+Recent advances in data generation by genomics and neuroscience call for developing new dependency identification methods tailored to the integration of multiple sources of information and provide robust results in the high dimensional low sample regime.
+This paper fills the gap by proposing a novel method, namely \methodName, to add additional \underline{K}nowledge in identifying \underline{DIFF}erential \underline{Net}works.
+By harnessing heterogeneous data across complementary sources, \methodName makes an essential step in enabling knowledge integration for differential dependency estimation beyond data samples.
+Figure~\ref{fig:kdiffnet} shows an overview of our method.
+This paper proposes \methodName plus multiple variations.
+We summarize our contributions as follows. \footnote{Due to space limit, we put details of theoretical proofs, simulation data's setup, and detailed results when tuning hyper-parameters in the appendix.
+Section notations with alphabetical symbols (for example, `A:') as a prefix are for content in the appendix.
+We also wrap our code into an R toolkit and share via the zip appendix.}